skunkiferous/jsonnet/README.md

 WARNING: This is currently a v0.1 *prototype*.
 Don't use this for anything, unless you want to fix the bugs yourself!

-The idea is to load up a TSV file in Jsonnet, parse the strings, and turn it into an array of objects.
+The goal is to load up a TSV file in Jsonnet, parse the strings, and turn it into an array of objects.
-But I also wanted to support "big integers" (signed/unsigned 64-bit ints), enums, and maps/dicts and there is currently no support for those in the standard Jsonnet library, so I started working on them as well.
+But I also wanted to support "big integers" (signed/unsigned 64-bit ints) and enums types, and there is currently no support for those in the standard Jsonnet library, so I started working on them as well.